Course aims

 Course summary

-• conduct research in the broad field of aviation and transport, meeting regularly (typically once per week) with their academic supervisor
+• conduct research in the broad field of aviation and transport, and meet regularly with their academic supervisor.

-• attend research skills workshops (approximately weekly in their first or second Term of enrolment) and school research presentations (approximately fortnightly throughout the year).
+• attend research skills workshops and school research presentations throughout the year.

 Course learning outcomes